The Social Security Disability Approval Process

 Step 3: Consultative Examination

-The DDS will request that you undergo a consultative examination if they determine that your claim cannot be determined based on the information and documents submitted.
-A doctor other than your primary physician may perform the consultative examination.
-However, because your doctor is most familiar with your condition, you may request that the DDS allows your physician to conduct the consultative examination.
-If the DDS determines that your doctor has the resources and is qualified to conduct the examination, the DDS will approve your request.
+The DDS will request that you undergo a consultative examination if you do not submit enough and relevant medical evidence.
+A doctor other than your primary physician may perform this examination.
+However, because your doctor is most familiar with your condition, you may request that the DDS allows your physician to conduct the exam.
+If the DDS determines your doctor has the resources and training required for this exam, then they may approve your request.

-How Long Does Social Security Disability Approval Process Take?
+How Long Does the Social Security Disability Approval Process Usually Take?

-The Disability Determination Services (DDS) evaluation process can take six months (sometimes longer) to reach a decision.
-If DDS denies your claim, don’t give up — this happens to most people the first time, especially those who file on their own.
-Reasons include: technicalities, inadequate medical documentation, not knowing how to describe your disability and other mistakes.
+The Disability Determination Services (DDS) evaluation process can take at least six months (sometimes longer) to reach a decision.
+If DDS denies your claim, don’t give up!
+This happens to most people the first time, especially those who file on their own.
+Reasons for a claim denial might include:

 Filing a claim with the help of an experienced Social Security attorney can potentially increase your chance of initial approval and shorten your time to receive benefits.
-They know exactly how to complete the claim forms and collect the required documentation to potentially shorten the Social Security disability approval process.
+They know exactly how to complete the claim forms and collect all required documentation.